zanybeyondart/ReadMeEditor/README.md

 ## Collisions and Hit Boxes

-Now that you are sucessfully able to put an object inside your game and control it, its time to understand how you can make it interact with other objects inside your game
+Now that you are successfully able to put an object inside your game and control it, it is time to understand how you can make it interact with other objects inside your game

 ### Understanding your resources

 The object struct that we created has everything you need to make it interact with other things

-Lets assume we have two objects **Car** and **Wall** and you don't want the car to move right through the Wall
+Let's assume we have two objects **Car** and **Wall** and you don't want the car to move right through the Wall
 ![VISUAL REPRESENTATION]()

-You have to calculate that the next move is only valid if the Car does not overlap with Wall
+You have to calculate that the next move is only valid if the Car does not overlap with the Wall

 | Valid | Not Valid |
 | :----: | :----: |
 |![VISUAL_REPRESENTATION]()|![VISUAL_REPRESENTATION]()|

-To calculate need to see that the start and the end of the **Car** i.e **car->x** and **car->x + car->w** does not fall under the range of **wall->x** and **wall->x + wall->w**.
+To calculate need to see that the start and the end of the **Car** i.e **car->x** and **car->x + car->w** do not fall under the range of **wall->x** and **wall->x + wall->w**.

 **BUT** the above condition should only be valid when **car->y** and **car->y + car->h** doe not fall in the range of **wall->y and wall->y + wall->h**

 ![VISUAL_REPRESENTATION]()

-This was a simple way of how just using these 4 variables you can control any collision, event or automated movements
+This was a simple way of how just using these 4 variables you can control any collision, event, or automated movements

 ### Tips and tricks

-* Refer to **lim()**, **wall_bound()** and similar functions in **/src** to see how you can efficiently with same pattern handel different types of interactions between objects
+* Refer to **lim()**, **wall_bound()**, and similar functions in **/src** to see how you can efficiently with the same pattern handle different types of interactions between objects

-* I have created a seperate struct in my game which runs through a function and returns the boundaries that needs to be calulated
+* I have created a separate struct in my game which runs through a function and returns the boundaries that need to be calculated

 This is how it looks